aslamhus/VideoEditor/README.md

 npm run start
 ```

-## Forking
+## Contributing

-If forking this project, you will need to generate a token to use GSAP's npm package.

-1. Sign up for Green Sock account
-2. Generate token and add it to npmrc file.
-You can follow instructions [here](https://greensock.com/profile/133641-aslamhus/content/?do=dashboard)
-3. run: npm install gsap@npm:@gsap/member
+I welcome contributions and suggestions.

+If you would like to contribute to the VideoEditor, please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for more information.